 All three novel finger limes were granted Plant Breeders Rights in 2004 and licensed to four Australian nurseries.

 Finger limes have a delicate floral, citrusy, and slightly sweet aroma that is not as strong as other citrus varieties, but it can still be detected when the fruit is sliced open or its zest is grated.
+I find the leaves less citrusy when bruised or torn compared to other citrus varieties.

 How to grow finger limes